 Summary of termites and railroad ties

-To conclude, termites can be attracted to railroad ties, particularly when their older and their creosote has leached out.
+TL;DR, termites can be attracted to railroad ties, particularly when they are older and their creosote has leached out.

 If you really want to use railroad ties for landscaping or a retaining wall, keep them as far away from buildings as feasible and inspect them once or twice a year for termite activity.